kuowesley/securebank-technical-challenge/SecureBank_Technical_Assessment_Report.md

     2. Added database indexes on `transactions(account_id)`, `transactions(created_at)`, `accounts(user_id)`, and `sessions(user_id)`.
     3. Implemented **cursor-based pagination** (infinite scroll) for the transaction list to efficiently handle large datasets.
   - Reason: Reduces database load from O(N) to O(1) per page and prevents frontend performance bottlenecks by loading data incrementally.
+  - Note: While application-level performance issues have been resolved, SQLite’s single-writer locking may still limit throughput under heavy concurrent transactions.
+  Enabling WAL mode or migrating to PostgreSQL could further improve scalability, but these changes were considered outside the scope of this assessment.

 ### Ticket PERF-408: Resource Leak [CRITICAL]
 - Reporter: System Monitoring